EEymann/my-portfolio/README.md

 * _Clone this repository_
 * _A folder titled "my-portfolio" will appear on your desktop._
 * _Click into the folder and open the file titled "index.html"_
+* _You can also checkout this webpage at https://eeymann.github.io/my-portfolio/index.html
 * _Enjoy my webpage!_

 ## Technologies Used